bstick12/find-issues/README.md

 1. Pick an issue from the [issues page](https://github.com/ghc-tdd/find-issues/issues).

-1. Using a text editor or IDE, create a file in the `acceptance/` directory.
+1. Using a text editor or IDE, open the open_issues file in the `acceptance/` directory.

 1. Write the acceptance test for the new feature.